 Also, keep your shirt tucked in and avoid any jewelry that could latch onto a moving mower.

 Riding Lawn Mower Maintenance Tips

-Maintaining the condition of your lawnmower is important to maintaining your lawn and protecting your investment by ensuring that your mower enjoys a long life.
+Can you use a riding lawnmower on a hill?
+Best riding lawn mower for hills for Maintaining the condition of your lawnmower is important to maintaining your lawn and protecting your investment by ensuring that your mower enjoys a long life.

 Your annual maintenance should include:

 - An oil change and use the good quality grease for your lawn mower.